Search for Higgs boson pairs decaying to WW*WW*, WW*$\tau\tau$, and $\tau\tau\tau\tau$ in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Results

-For the case of nonresonant \HH production with event kinematics as predicted by the SM, the best-fit value of the \HH production rate, obtained from the simultaneous fit of all seven search categories with the \threeLeptonCR and \fourLeptonCR CRs, amounts to $\hat{\mu} = 2\pm 10$ times the SM expectation.
-The measured value of the signal strength refers to the sum of \ggHH and \qqHH production and is compatible with the SM as well as with the background-only hypothesis.
+For the case of nonresonant \HH production with event kinematics as predicted by the SM, the best-fit value of the \HH production rate, obtained from the simultaneous fit of all seven search categories, amounts to $\hat{\mu} = 2\pm 8\,$(stat.)$\,\pm 6\,$(syst.) times the SM expectation.
+The measured value of the signal strength refers to the sum of \ggHH and \qqHH production and is compatible with both the SM and background-only hypotheses, within statistical and systematic uncertainties.
+Distributions in the output of the BDT classifier for SM nonresonant \HH production in the seven search categories are shown in Figs.~\ref{fig:postfitPlots1} and~\ref{fig:postfitPlots2}, and the corresponding expected event yields are given in Table~\ref{tab:event_yields_postfit}.
+The data excess in the rightmost bin of the BDT classifier output distribution for the \threeLeptonZeroTau category is not statistically significant: 11 events are observed in this bin, while $5.2 \pm 0.7\,$(stat.)$\,\pm 0.2\,$(syst.) are expected from background processes, amounting to a local significance of about 1.7 standard deviations.
 The observed (expected) 95\% \CL upper limit on the cross section for nonresonant \HH production is 651 (592)\fb.
 Taking into account the theoretical uncertainties in the SM \HH production cross section, this corresponds to an observed (expected) limit on the nonresonant \HH production rate of 21.3 (19.4) times the SM expectation.
-These limits are shown in Fig.~\ref{fig:HH_limits_SM}, for individual categories and for the result obtained from the combination of all seven search categories.
-The \threeLeptonCR and \fourLeptonCR CRs are included in all of these fits.
-We refer to the combined result as the ``$\HH \to \text{multilepton}$'' result.
+These limits are shown in Fig.~\ref{fig:HH_limits_SM} for individual categories and for the combination of all seven search categories, which is referred to as the ``$\HH \to \text{multilepton}$'' result.
 The \lllnot and \lttt categories are the most sensitive to SM \HH production, followed closely by the other categories.

 The observed (expected) 95\% \CL interval for the \PH boson trilinear self-coupling strength modifier is measured to be $-6.9 < \kappal < 11.1$ ($-6.9 < \kappal < 11.7$).
-The upper limit on \kappal is one of the strongest constraints on this fundamental SM parameter to date, with only \HH searches in the $\Pbottom\Pbottom\PGg\PGg$~\cite{CMS:2020tkr,ATLAS-HDBS-2018-34} and $\Pbottom\Pbottom\Pbottom\Pbottom$~\cite{CMS-HIG-20-005} decay modes providing greater sensitivity.
+The upper limit on \kappal is one of the strongest constraints on this fundamental SM parameter to date, with only \HH searches in the $\Pbottom\Pbottom\PGg\PGg$~\cite{CMS:2020tkr,ATLAS-HDBS-2018-34} and $\Pbottom\Pbottom\Pbottom\Pbottom$~\cite{CMS:2022cpr} decay modes providing tighter bounds.
 The observed and expected upper limits on the \HH production cross section as a function of \kappal, obtained from the simultaneous fit of all seven search categories, are shown in Fig.~\ref{fig:HH_limits_kLambda}, along with the limits obtained for each category individually.
-The \threeLeptonCR and \fourLeptonCR CRs are again included in all of these fits.